Comprehensive Pressure Ulcer Treatment – Heal and Protect Your Skin

 Pressure Ulcer Prevention

-Preventing pressure ulcers involves proactive measures, such as:
+Preventing pressure ulcers involves proactive measures, such as regular repositioning and proper hydration, along with specialized wound care services.

 - Regular repositioning to reduce prolonged pressure.